biosustain/pyOpenMS_UmetaFlow/README.md

     (cd resources/ThermoRawFileParser && wget https://github.com/compomics/ThermoRawFileParser/releases/download/v1.3.4/ThermoRawFileParser.zip && unzip ThermoRawFileParser.zip)

 Download the latest SIRIUS executable manually from [here](https://github.com/boecker-lab/sirius/releases) until available as a conda-forge installation.
 Choose the headless zipped file compatible for your operating system (linux, macOS or windows) and unzip it under the directory "resources/".
+Make sure to register using your university email and password.

+Tip: Make sure to download a version >5.6.
+Avoid SNAPSHOT versions and get the headless zipped file.
+Example (for linux OS:)

+    (cd resources/ && wget https://github.com/boecker-lab/sirius/releases/download/v5.6.2/sirius-5.6.2-linux64-headless.zip && unzip *.zip)

 ### Step 5: Run all kernels and investigate the results